silvansky/snapper/README.md

     sudo make unregister

-snapperd uses [imagesnap](http://iharder.sourceforge.net/current/macosx/imagesnap/) to capture images from camera, it should be in your PATH.
+snapperd uses [imagesnap](http://iharder.sourceforge.net/current/macosx/imagesnap/) to capture images from camera, it should be locaten in /usr/local/bin/.

 After registering, snapperd will capture an image from your camera every five minutes.
 Resulting images are placed in `/usr/local/snapper/snap_*.png`.

+snapperd comes with "makevideo" script, which can be used to make stop-motion video with ffmpeg utility.